renatoathaydes/osgi-run/README.md

 ## Extensions

   * ``runOsgi``: allows configuration of the plugin.
-    It contains the following mutable properties:
+    It contains the following settable properties:

     * ``outDir``: output directory (defaut: ``"osgi"``).
         Can be a String (relative to the project ``buildDir``) or a File (used as-is).